Appdynamics/Node.js-Demo-App/README.md

 Install Node.js Agent
 -----------------

+From your application root folder, type the following to install the agent:

+    $ npm install  appdynamics

-Follow the instructions on [installing the AppDynamics Node.js Agent](http://docs.appdynamics.com/display/PRO14S/Install+the+App+Agent+for+Node.js).
+For further details, follow the instructions on [installing the AppDynamics Node.js Agent](http://docs.appdynamics.com/display/PRO14S/Install+the+App+Agent+for+Node.js).

-Be sure to have a 3.8+ controller and insert your variables into the necessary javascript in the head of your front controller.
+Be sure to have a 3.9+ controller and insert your variables into the necessary javascript in the head of your front controller.

 ```javascript
 require("appdynamics").profile({